 - What will you always do together?

-- What kind of work is right in your wheelhouse, and what will you not do?
+- Determine what kind of work is in your wheelhouse and what kind of work you will not do.

-- What requires discussion, and what can be decided for the team by one partner?
+- Decide what requires discussion and what can be decided for the team by one partner?

 Talk about these early in your partnership, and be open to change over time as needed.